 Older kids can hit the teen lounge for watch movies or get enjoy Play Station games.
 Better yet, get everyone outside enjoying San Diego’s awesome weather with a spin in the resort’s loaner kayaks, standup paddleboards, sailboats, or personal watercraft.
 Beautiful Silver Strand Beach is within walking distance.

-Let the kids get a kick out of sleeping in a shiny silver bullet at this all-Airstream hotel.
-Five of the sleek trailers are fully outfitted for you and your family, with a little deck and Adirondack chairs outside, a gadget-filled kitchen and cozy quilts perfect for snuggling for storytime inside, even shmancy toiletries that will make Mom smile.
-Each trailer also includes two cruiser bikes—perfect for special time with one of your kids to go explore Santa Barbara’s top sites—the wharf, the beach, and the bustling Santa Barbara Public Market, where you can pick up designer cupcakes, crusty artisanal bread, and other treats for supper back in your super-cool Airstream.
+Sleep in a shiny silver bullet at the Airstream and luxury-tent hotel AutoCamp.
+Several of the sleek trailers are fully outfitted for you and your family or friends, with a little deck and Adirondack chairs outside, a gadget-filled kitchen, cosy quilts for snuggling under, and even fancy toiletries that will make Mum smile.
+Each trailer also includes two bikes—perfect for a special time with one of your children, exploring attractions in Santa Barbara such as Stearns Wharf, the beach or the bustling Santa Barbara Public Market, where you can pick up designer cupcakes, crusty artisanal bread and other treats for supper back in your super-cool Airstream.

 If you’ve got one of those kids who can’t get enough of trains (and maybe you secretly like them too), let him—or her—have a dream getaway at this unusual lodging.
 The resort, surrounded by lush and rugged forestlands in Dunsmuir, about 211 miles/340 kilometres north of Sacramento, features 12 cupola-topped cabooses big enough for families (there are separate cabooses and converted box cars for adults only).
 Each caboose sleeps up to five, and includes a private bathroom, and includes a mini-fridge and microwave.